drivendataorg/nasa-airport-config-runtime/README.md

   --output-directory PATH  Directory where the development dataset will be
                            saved.  [default: runtime/data]

+  --seed INTEGER           [default: 10]
   --help                   Show this message and exit.
 ```

-The default values will save the fake dataset to `runtime/data`.
+By default, the fake dataset will be saved to `runtime/data`, which is where the later steps expect it to be.

+#### A larger development dataset

-- **a larger development dataset**: The development dataset takes a small subset of data from the open training dataset; labels from the final day and features from the final day plus a _warm start_ period that starts two days prior to the final day.
+The development dataset takes a subset of data from the open training dataset; labels from the final day and features from the final day plus a _warm start_ period that starts two days prior to the final day.
 It requires that you have the open training features and submission format downloaded locally.
 (You can download them from the [Data download page](https://www.drivendata.org/competitions/89/competition-nasa-airport-configuration/data/).)
 The development dataset is suitable for a more realistic test of your submission.
 If your submission runs successfully on the development dataset, it _should_ run successfully on the prescreened dataset.

 The script [`scripts/generate_development_dataset.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/scripts/generate_development_dataset.py) generates the development dataset.
 By default, the script assumes that the features and labels are located in the `data` directory in the root of this repository, but you can specify another location.
 You can learn more about it with the following command: